svenwal/kong-plugin-search-and-replace/README.md

 ## Known limitations

 * TBD: GZip encoded payloads are not support
-* TBD: It will run on any payload size so be careful as the content is cached in memory (limitation parameter to be added in later release)
 * TBD: The search string is a Lua pattern matching string so be careful and quote special characters `( ) % . + - * [ ? ^ $` with a prefixed `%` (see also <https://riptutorial.com/lua/example/20315/lua-pattern-matching>).
 Will add an option to automatically quote them if regexp is not wanted in a later release
-* TBD: only one replacement is done.
+* TBD: only one replacement is done per request/response.
 This will be extended by providing arrays for search and replace config paramters instead
 * The response will not provide a `content-length` header anymore due to the plugin phases within Kong

-### Done

-* Request added in 0.2 -> TBD: As of release 0.1 it only works on the response

 ## Examples